Jojo-M-C/The-Hitchhikers-Guide-to-Frequent-Questions/docs/source/Common Errors.rst

 POV: you messed around with System32 or equivilant

-1. Deinal: Tell yourself that the mistake you made wasn't that bad
+1. Denial: Tell yourself that the mistake you made wasn't that bad
 2. Anger: Write an essay about the immeasurable pain of being a programmer
 3. Bargaining: Spend a few hours trying to fix what you broke
-4. Depression: Fall asleep to an seemingly endless stream of error messeages
+4. Depression: Fall asleep to an seemingly endless stream of error messages
 5. Acceptance: Try to create a backup and reinstall your operating system